Arvagh: Irish language

 Of those who spoke Irish, a small percentage used it daily outside the education system.

 Events

-Each year the Arvagh Agricultural Show takes place in the village.
+Each year the Arvagh Agricultural Show takes place in the town.
 The "3 Province Festival" also takes place here over 10 days from the last weekend in July until the first weekend in August.
 The festival includes music, theatre, comedy, art, competitions and other events.

 Transport

 Bus

 Whartons Travel operate bus route 975 on behalf of the National Transport Authority.
-It serves the village six times a day (not Sundays) providing services to Longford via Drumlish and Cavan.
-Bus Éireann route 465, (Carrigallen-Killashandra-Cavan) serves the village on Tuesday.
+It serves the town six times a day (not Sundays) providing services to Longford via Drumlish and Cavan.
+Bus Éireann route 465, (Carrigallen-Killashandra-Cavan) serves the town on Tuesday.

 Rail

 Arva Road railway station on the erstwhile Killashandra branch was the nearest station to Arvagh.
 Nowadays bus route 975 provides a link to Longford railway station.

 Angling

 The Arvagh area has numerous angling sites such as Garty Lough, Hollybank Lake, Gulladoo Lake, Guiniken Lake and Rockfield Lake.
 The Arvagh International Fishing Festival takes place in Arvagh every September.